 Answers to common store, delivery, raw feeding and nutrition questions

-We have 13 stores across New Zealand - in Auckland, Waikato, Bay of Plenty, Wellington & Christchurch.
+We have 16 stores across New Zealand - in Auckland, Waikato, Bay of Plenty, Wellington & Christchurch.
 Check out Find Our Stores for locations, hours, and contact details.
 We love it when you bring your pets in, too!

 Our retail stores are open Monday - Sunday between 9am - 6pm.
 Check out Find our Stores for locations and opening hours.